 6. Repellent Herbs

-Using natural repellents around your home can deter bald faced hornets organically.
-Planting certain herbs around decks, patios, and play areas creates an unpleasant aroma that keeps away the wasps.
+Using natural repellents around your home can deter bald-faced hornets organically.
+Planting certain herbs around decks, patios, and play areas creates an unpleasant aroma that keeps the wasps away.

 The strong fragrance of these plants repels these and other stinging insects.
 You can also crush the leaves to release their natural oils and place them around entry points.